Skip to content

 <script setup lang="ts">

-const { data, pending, error, refresh } = await useJsonPlaceholderData('posts/1')
+const { data, refresh, error, status, clear } = await useJsonPlaceholderData('posts/1')

 </script>